Skip to content

-In Power Apps, to add an alternate background color to rows in gallery, you need a sequential number (1,2,3,4,5..) or you can say an auto increment Id value so that you can apply the logic based on the value in Id field.
+In Power Apps, to add alternating background colors to rows in a gallery, you need a sequential number (1, 2, 3, 4, 5, etc.), essentially an auto-incrementing ID value.
+This allows you to apply logic based on the ID field’s value.

-So, the logic that we need to implement would be like, if the Id value is Even then set the TemplateFill property of gallery to dark grey color or if the Id value is Odd then set to light grey color.
+The logic to implement is as follows: if the ID value is even, set the TemplateFill property of the gallery to dark grey, if the ID value is odd, set it to light grey.

 There are two approach to add alternate background color to rows in gallery, lets look at them one by one.